 This library is searchable, and each lookup can be tagged as necessary.

-Compressed files are supported, but must be in gzip format ( .gz extension).
+There's full support for .csv files.
+Compressed files are supported, but must be in gzip format (.gz extension).
+You can add files in multimedia database (.mmdb) binary format, but not edit them.